CortexIntelligentAutomation/docs/content/en/docs/Reference/Concepts/fundamentals/messages/_index.md

 ---
 title: "Messages"
 linkTitle: "Messages"
-description: "Information related to Messages."
+description: "Information related to what a message is."
-weight: 7
+weight: 700
 ---